vcon-dev/draft-ietf-vcon-vcon-overview/draft-ietf-vcon-vcon-container.md

 * uuid: "String" (SHOULD be provided)

     The string value of the UUID for the vCon contained in the ciphertext parameter.
+    This is provided for identification of the encrypted vCon without the need of the key to decrypt the vCon.
+    The value of this uuid parameter SHOULD be verified when the vCon is decrypted.

 ### Recipient Object